 While there is typically no formal obligation in the United States to disclose potential wrongdoing to enforcement authorities, there can often be strategic advantages to doing so.
 Indeed, in some cases, subjects of investigations may avoid some of the most adverse consequences by self-reporting, including reduced penalties and more favourable settlement terms.
 Additionally, companies in certain regulated sectors may avoid potential debarment even where clear violations occurred.
 Moreover, US regulators have increasingly been incentivising companies to self-report by offering potential co-operation credit for doing so.
+US regulators have historically been receptive to parties reporting facts while preserving privilege during the co-operation and reporting process, and are specifically prohibited from conditioning co-operation credit on privilege waiver.
+Furthermore, the English Court of Appeal recently rejected the lower court’s ruling in the SFO v.
+ENRC case that litigation privilege could not apply to materials prepared by counsel in the course of an internal investigation where the company chooses to co-operate with regulators.
+The decision more closely aligns English law in relation to privilege with that in the United States.
 However, while the US enforcement regime has created a substantial historical record to analyse, the unique circumstances of each case, as well as changing principles and priorities of regulators, make quantifying such strategic advantages difficult.

 4.2 Mandatory self-reporting to authorities